knstntn-bv/product-notebook/docs/settings.md

 ### Project Settings Table

 **Fields:**
-- `user_id`: Foreign key to the user who owns the project
+- `product_id`: Foreign key to the product this setting belongs to (NOT NULL)
 - `show_archived`: Boolean indicating if archived items should be displayed (default: `false`)

 **Constraints:**
-- One settings record per user
+- One settings record per product
+- Settings are product-specific (each product has its own archive visibility setting)
+- `product_id` is required and references the `products` table

+**Data Model:**
-- Settings are user-specific (not project-specific in multi-project scenarios)
+- Settings are now scoped to products, not users
+- Each product can have its own archive visibility preference
+- When a user switches between products, each product maintains its own settings

 **Migrations:**
 - `20251203192902_add_show_archived_to_project_settings.sql`: Adds `show_archived` column (boolean, default: `false`)
+- `20251204000414_remove_user_id_from_data_tables.sql`: Removes `user_id` column, settings now use `product_id` only

 ## Security